MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

         }
     ```

-1. Note that `CreateDocument2` function will also be fixed by changes above.
+1. Note that **CreateDocument2** function will also be fixed by changes above.

-1. Finally the functions `DeleteDocument1` and `DeleteDocument2` also need the following code to be replaced for the proper error-handling code similar to the `CreateDocument1` function.
+1. Finally the functions **DeleteDocument1** and **DeleteDocument2** also need the following code to be replaced for the proper error-handling code similar to the **CreateDocument1** function.
 The only difference with these functions besides using **DeleteItemAsync** instead of **CreateItemAsync** is that [deletes status codes][/rest/api/cosmos-db/delete-a-document] are different than the insert status codes.
-For the deletes, we only care about a **404** status code.
-Lets update error handling of `CompeteTaskOnCosmosDB` function with additional case:
+For the deletes, we only care about a **404** status code, which represents document not found.
+Lets update error handling of **CompleteTaskOnCosmosDB** function call with additional case.
+On the **Main** function the following code needs to be added above **default** case:

     ```C#
                     case ("NotFound"):
                         Console.WriteLine("Delete Failed.
 Response Code (404).");
                         Console.WriteLine("Can not delete customer, customer not found.");
-                        break;
-    ```

-1. Go ahead and add following code on handling deletion functions with code that does some error handling.
-Also include the retry logic for status code **429**, **503** and **508**.
-The follwing cod need to be added above `default` case:

-    ```C#
-                        case ("TooManyRequests"):
-                        case ("ServiceUnavailable"):
-                        case ("RequestTimeout"):
-                            // Check if the issues are related to connectivity and if so, wait 10 seconds to retry. await Task.Delay(10000); // Wait 10 seconds
-                            try
-                            {
-                                Console.WriteLine("Try one more time...");
-                                await CompeteTaskOnCosmosDB(consoleinputcharacter, CustomersDB_Customer_container);
-                            }
-                            catch (CosmosException e2)
-                            {
-                                Console.WriteLine("Insert Failed. " + e2.Message);
-                                Console.WriteLine("Can not insert a duplicate partition key, Connectivity issues encountered.");
-                                break;
-                            }
                         break;
     ```

 1. Once you're done fixing all functions, test all the menu options several times to make sure you that your app is returning a message when encountering an exception and not crashing.
 If your app crashes, fix the errors and just rerun the command: